 This Otago CDEM Group Plan meets a statutory requirement of the Civil Defence Emergency Management Act (s48).
-The Act requires that Group Plans must not be inconsistent with the current National CDEM Strategy (2008) and the National CDEM Plan.
+The Act requires that Group Plans must not be inconsistent with the current National Disaster Resilience Strategy (2019) and the National CDEM Plan (2015).
 To align with all local authorities' long-term plans, we have established a ten-year planning cycle with three-yearly reviews.
-Otago CDEM Group has closely aligned the strategic group plan, and the activities identified to deliver it, to be compatible with the current National CDEM strategy and the proposed new National Disaster Resilience Strategy 2019 under consultation nationally at the time of writing.
+Otago CDEM Group has closely aligned the Otago CDEM Group plan 2018-2028, and the activities identified to deliver it, to be compatible with the National Disaster Resilience Strategy 2019.
 All the appendices referred to within this document are separate programmes of work, plans, processes, or policies.
 They provide further detail, clarity, and legally required information to support this plan and are accessed through appendices and website references documented at the end of this plan.